envytools/envytools/docs/hw/memory/g80-vram.rst

         partition_id_adjust = partition_quadblock_index & 0x1f
         partition_block_index = partition_quadblock_index << 2 | (block_index & 3)

 Finally, the real partition ID is determined.
-For linear mode, the partition ID is simply equal to the partition pre-ID.
-For tiled mode, the partition ID is adjusted as follows:
+For pitch mode, the partition ID is simply equal to the partition pre-ID.
+For blocklinear mode, the partition ID is adjusted as follows:

 - for 1, 3, 5, or 7-partition GPUs: no change [partition ID = partition pre-ID]